jnk838/insight-week-challenge/pages/challenges/alchemist.md

 <br/>

-Stage 1: What can I make with just a desert and water?
+What can I make with just a desert and water?

-Stage 2: What word links this answer to the title of this challenge?

 <br/>